dxFeed/dxfeed-graal-cxx-api/README.md

 Examples of how to install the library can be found [here](https://github.com/dxFeed/dxfeed-graal-cxx-api-samples).

 The API is delivered as a dynamic library (`dxFeedGraalCxxApi.so|dll|dylib`) and a static one (`dxFeedGraalCxxApi.a|lib`).
-Also it depends on `DxFeedGraalNativeSdk.so|dll|dylib`.
+Also, it depends on `DxFeedGraalNativeSdk.so|dll|dylib`.
 Please place it nearby or available on `PATH`.

 ## Usage